OFFICE OF THE SELECTBOARD

 Motion carries 5-0.

-As the Selectboard is finishing up the last budget items while trying to maximize savings, they are moving through the Red and Yellow line items.
+Christofferson shared her screen so that the Selectboard can finish up the last budget items while trying to maximize savings, by moving through the Red and Yellow line items.

-- It’s decided to leave out the $42K request to get All-wheel-drive on one of the trucks for work on Pennel Hill
+• It’s decided to leave out the $42K request to get All-wheel-drive on one of the trucks which would be for work on Pennel Hill following a discussion about other measures used to safely plow.

-- Did not include unknown budget figure for a compactor as a new piece of equipment was asked for.
+• Did not include budget figure for a compactor as a new piece of equipment was not asked for this year.

-Health Insurance – The annual budget increase allows for a 5% increase in the premium cost.
+The annual budget increase allows for a 5% increase in the premium cost.
 If that amount is more, there is time to have a conversation with the employees as it’s necessary for time and budgeting to account for these costs.
+It was noted that Dover has the Gold Plan and they decided not to cut insurance.

 HEARING OF VISITORS